-The Contractor may not assign, transfer, or subcontract any portion of this contract without the State's prior written consent (18-4-141, MCA).
-The Contractor is responsible to the State for the acts and omissions of all subcontractors or agents and of persons directly or indirectly employed by such subcontractors, and for the acts and omissions of persons employed directly by the Contractor.
+Contractor may not assign, transfer, or subcontract any portion of this contract without the State's prior written consent.
+(18-4-141, MCA.)
+Contractor is responsible to the State for the acts and omissions of all subcontractors or agents and of persons directly or indirectly employed by such subcontractors, and for the acts and omissions of persons employed directly by Contractor.
 No contractual relationships exist between any subcontractor and the State under this contract.
-The Contractor is responsible to ensure that any assignee, transferee, or subcontractor is subject to all of the terms and conditions of this contract as fully set forth.
-Consent of the State to assign, transfer, or subcontract any portion of this contract does not relieve the Contractor in any manner of his/her responsibilities under this contract.
+Contractor is responsible to ensure that any assignee, transferee or subcontractor is subject to all of the terms and conditions of this Contract as fully set forth.
+Consent of the State to assign, transfer or subcontract any portion of this Contract does not relieve the Contractor in any manner of its responsibilities under this Contract.